Upcoming Community Information Nights & Open House,

-Kitty Hawk Wind is an offshore wind project proposed more than 27 miles from the Outer Banks.
+Kitty Hawk Wind is an offshore wind project proposed more than 36 miles from Virginia Beach and 27 miles off coast of Outer Banks in federal waters.

 Avangrid began the process of studying the WEA in detail after acquiring the lease in 2017.
 Initial indications are that the WEA has the potential to yield around 3,500 megawatts (MW), enough energy to power approximately 1 Million homes.
 The design, construction, and operation of the offshore wind project is being refined.